pterodactyl/documentation/project/community.md

 users, administrators, network owners, and hosting companies to co-exist.

-These rules and guidelines extend to all facets of the Pterodactyl Community, including but not limited to our Discord Server and all activities within the Github Organization.
+These rules and guidelines extend to all facets of the Pterodactyl Community, including but not limited to our Discord Server and all activities within the GitHub Organization.

 ## Community Guidelines
 At the most basic level, these guidelines can be distilled down to: